Skip to main content Skip to navigation

 Below 90 nm

 To get below 90 nm (laterally/XY) requires a bigger investment in time/effort and at Warwick usually means a SMLM technique.
 Labs that are doing this are Nicole Robb with some ONI microscopes, Rob Cross and Nick Carter with a custom built setup, and in SLS Seamus Holden on custom setups.
-Alternatively, expansion microscopy is often an easier approach for biology labs and doesn't require specialist microscopes, Sam Dean group are doing this routinely, and see here for a review.
+Alternatively, expansion microscopy is often an easier approach for biology labs and doesn't require specialist microscopes, Sam Dean group are doing this routinely.
+See here for an expansion microscopy review and here for a recent review on combining expansion microscopy with super resolution microscopy.

 Around 100 nm

 If you only need around 100 nm resolution then you have more microscope options.
 The only multi-user CAMDU microscope that can achieve this is the Nikon NSPARC that is part of the BioAFM system.
-The other WMS microscope capable of this resolution is the Royle lab's Nikon SoRa spinning disk.
+Other WMS microscopes capable of around 100 nm resolution are the Royle lab's Nikon SoRa spinning disk and Unnikrishnan lab's Zeiss Airyscan 2.
 In SLS the light microscopy RTP has the Zeiss Elyra SIM and the Zeiss Airyscan.
 These all have their own strengths and weaknesses, see here for a technical review.
-In theory, choose the Zeiss Elyra SIM for the highest resolution and the NSPARC to image deeper than 60-100 μm.
+In theory, choose the Zeiss Elyra SIM for the highest resolution and maybe the NSPARC to image deep.
 For live samples, I'm not sure which method is the best for speed and gentle imaging, possibly the Elyra SIM is more gentle and the Nikon SoRa is faster.
 Let me know if you know about this.

 Good sample preparation is particularly important for all these techniques and includes using high-quality coverslips (#1.5H) and the appropriate mounting media.
 As always, you want lots of specific signal and low background, so optimising staining protocols is a must.